jfasch/FH-STECE2022/Documentation/development/architecture/index.rst

 Obviously, if something can hit the wall, it has realtime requirements. *The car can hit the wall*.

-A multi-process approach has been taken for exactly that reason. jjjj
+A multi-process approach has been taken for exactly that reason.